medusa-project/kumquat/README.md

 # Authorization

-In the production and demo environments, authorization uses LDAP.
-In development and test, there is one "canned user" for each Medusa LDAP group:
+In the production and demo environments, authorization uses the campus Active Directory via LDAP.
+In development and test, there is one "canned user" for each Medusa AD group:

 * `user`: Library Medusa Users
 * `admin`: Library Medusa Admins